benavt/CASP16_TWO_STATE/README.md

 **What it does:**
 - Automatically processes all targets and score types defined in `TARGET_SCORE_DICT`
 - Computes two-state scores by combining the best scores from different model/version combinations
-- Generates scatter plots comparing V1 vs V2 reference states
+- Generates scatter plots comparing scores from V1 and V2 reference states
 - Creates stacked bar charts showing combined scores
 - Saves detailed CSV outputs with all scoring information
 - Handles special cases for different targets (M1228, M1239, R1203, T1214, T1228, T1239, T1249)